Theory of Critical Phenomena with Long-Range Temporal Interaction

 which is the usual $\phi^4$ theory for an order-parameter field $\phi({\bf x},t)$ at position ${\bf x}$ and time $t$ with an additional temporal interaction decaying algebraically with a constant $1+\theta>1$, where $\tau$ is a reduced temperature, $v$ parameterizes the strength of long-range interaction, $u$ denotes a coupling constant, and $h$ stands for a conjugate field.
+In Eq.~\eqref{hscr}, the coefficient of the gradient term has been set to 1 as usual through a proper definition of the field.
+Also the Gaussian fixed point demand the invariance of this term~\cite{Mask,Goldenfeld,Cardyb}.
+However, we will introduce a coefficient $K$ in Eq.~\eqref{lrg} for the RG analysis to determine the anomalous dimension, again as usual~\cite{Mask,Goldenfeld,Cardyb}.
 The positive $\theta$ ensures convergence of the time integral at long times~\cite{Campa}.
 For simplicity, we have only considered a scalar order parameter.
-Extension to an $n$ component order parameter with rotational symmetry is straightforwardly.
+Extension to a multi-component order parameter with rotational symmetry is straightforwardly.
 The memory is characterized by $\theta$; the smaller it is, the longer the memory.
 In the corresponding long-range spatial interaction theory described by

 one simply suppresses the time $t$ even though one considers dynamics, where $\sigma>0$ parameterizes the long-range spatial interaction and $v_{\sigma}$ is a constant.
 The usual short-range theory is directly restored by $v=v_{\sigma}=0$ while its Gaussian properties can be retrieved from those of the long-range spatial interaction theory at $\sigma=2$.
 However, we will see that the latter is not always true for the long-range temporal interaction theory at $\theta=1$.